scalameta/metals/website/blog/2018-12-12-fast-goto-definition.md

 extracts method implementations that are irrelevant for our indexer.
 Our indexer needs to know the toplevel classes and nothing more.

-The algorithm for this custom parser that only extracts toplevel classes goes roughly like this.
+The simplified algorithm for this custom parser goes something like this:

 - tokenize source file
+- on consecutive `package object` keywords, record package object
 - on `package` keyword, record package name
 - on `class` and `trait` and `object` keywords, record toplevel class
 - on `(` and `[` and `{` delimiters, skip tokens until we find matching closing delimiter

-Using an existing tokenizer, the implementation for this custom parser ended up being ~200 lines of code that took an afternoon to write and test (less time than it took to write this blog post!).
+There are a few more cases to handle, but the implementation ended up being ~200 lines of code that took an afternoon to write and test (less time than it took to write this blog post!).

 Benchmarks show that the custom parser is almost 10x faster compared to the initial solution.